-- Business establishments - Jobs, including workers covered by unemployment insurance and those who are self-employed - Wages - Business revenues generated from maritime activities
+- 1) Business establishments - 2) Jobs, including workers covered by the unemployment insurance and those who are self-employed - 3) Wages - 4) Business revenues generated from maritime activities

-The total number of sector employer establishments remained steady between 2012 and 2015, while the sector saw growth in total employment over the same time period, which suggests there is growth within each establishment but not significant levels of new firm formation.
-The reasons for the slower rate of firm formation is complex, yet it seems clear that intentional efforts to support entrepreneurs by targeting constraints and focusing on innovation may support continued wage and employment growth overall in the sector.
+The total number of sector employer establishments remained steady between 2012 and 2015 while the sector saw growth of total employment over the same time period, which suggests there is growth within each establishment but not significant levels of new firm formation.
+The reasons for the slower rate of firm formation is complex, yet is seems clear that intentional efforts to support entrepreneurs by targeting constraints and focusing on innovation may support continued wage and employment growth in the sector.

-The total employment growth within the Washington maritime sector was about 2.6% between 2012 and 2015.
-Among the maritime subsectors, the largest increase of employment growth was observed within the self-employed workers in the Commercial Fishing and Seafood Processing subsector.
-Overall, the largest subsector of total employment was the Maritime Logistics and Shipping subsector, which grew at a Compound Annual Growth Rate of 1.3% from 2012-2015.
+The total employment growth within the Washington maritime sector was about 2.6% between 2012-2015.
+Among the maritime subsectors, the largest increase of employment growth was observed within the self-employed workers in the Commercial

+Fishing and Seafood Processing subsector.
+Overall, the largest subsector of total employment was the Maritime Logistics and Shipping subsector, which grew at a CAGR of 1.3% from 2012-2015.

-After adjusting for inflation, wages among Washington's maritime industries increased by \$200 million from 2012-2015, primarily due to the proportional impact of the Maritime Logistics and Shipping subsector, contributing \$1.5 billion in wage disbursements.
-The second largest contributor to wages and salary during 2015 came from the \$1.2 billion within the shipbuilding, repair and maintenance subsector.
+After adjusting for inflation, wages among Washington's maritime industries increased by \$200 million, primarily due to the proportional impact of the Maritime Logistics and Shipping subsector, contributing \$1.5 billion in wage disbursements.
+The second largest contributor to wages and salary (during 2015) came from the \$1.2 billion within the shipbuilding, repair and maintenance subsector.

-Business revenues from output, generated by private sector operations within the maritime sector, experienced meaningful growth between 2012-2015.
+Business revenues from output generated by private sector operations within the maritime sector experienced meaningful growth between 2012-2015.
 After adjustments for inflation, the maritime sector increased business revenue by \$1.5 billion.
 Much of this business revenue was seen within the Commercial Fishing and Seafood Processing sub-sector, contributing the largest proportion of business revenue of about \$9.4 million.

-The Project Team notes that much of the economic activity is attributed to legacy or traditional maritime subsectors and acknowledges that national systems for evaluating economic activity in the Blue Economy are outdated and likely do not accurately capture BlueTech subsectors.
-Therefore, it is recommended that public agencies support efforts to develop new approaches to evaluating the Blue Economy, including the creation of satellite income accounts and new policies to update the North American Industrial Classification System (NAICS) codes and other standards to include BlueTech as a category.
-With new methods and tools, economists and investors will have greater ability to evaluate market size and track economic performance of the Blue Economy over time.
+While the system for accounting for U.S. economic activity in new BlueTech industries is not well supported, the Project Team notes that much of the economic activity is attributed to legacy or traditional maritime subsectors, and if Washington is to remain competitive and develop new sustainable maritime industries. targeted public intervention is needed.
+It is also recommended that public agencies support efforts by the National Oceanic and Atmospheric Administration (NOAA) to develop new approaches to evaluating the Blue Economy, including the creation of satellite income accounts and new policies to update the North American Industrial Classification System (NAICS) codes and other standards to include BlueTech as a category so economists and investors have accurate data on this important area of the U.S. economy.